agkevin/agkevin/README.md

 I'm Kevin, a Staubli Field Applications Engineer based in the USA.
 My main work is with 4 axis, 6 axis robots as well as AGVs.

-I'm passionate about embedded hardware and robotics hardware!
+I'm passionate about embedded hardware, robotics hardware and helping customers!

 My main work software tools are:
 - SRS (Staubli Robotics Suite) for Val3 programming and simulations